 Tiny Tots and Educational Care Program

 Children between the ages of 0 – 3 years old are welcome to attend Tiny Tots with their Carer.
-Simply attend Tiny Tots on a Tuesday or Thursday morning, anytime between 9am and 12 noon.
+Simply attend Tiny Tots on a Friday morning, anytime between 9am and 12pm.
 Come along and see what you think.
 There is no charge for your first session and you are very welcome.